george-hawkins/mjx-donkey-car/README.md

 While the GT5 only supports 6 channels, I'm inclined towards the X8B as it doesn't have the large PWM connector.

+Many manuals (and some TX firmware in the form of `.exe`, `.zip` and `.rar` files) are available on the Flysky [ProductInformationDownload](https://github.com/open-flysky/FLYSKY-ProductInformationDownload) GitHub repo.
+Oddly, they don't have a manual for the six channel FS-BS6 that comes with the GT5 TX but they do have one for its four channel sibling, the [FS-BS4](https://github.com/open-flysky/FLYSKY-ProductInformationDownload/blob/master/Receiver%20or%20Accessories/FS-BS4).
+There's a manual and quick-start guide in the GT5 [section](https://github.com/open-flysky/FLYSKY-ProductInformationDownload/tree/master/Transmitter/FS-GT5) and a manual for the [FS-X8B](https://github.com/open-flysky/FLYSKY-ProductInformationDownload/tree/master/Receiver%20or%20Accessories/FS-X8B).

 AFHDS 2A clearly does support reporting telemetry back to the transmitters, as is clear from the README for the [GitHub FlySkyRxFirmwareRssiMod repo](https://github.com/Cleric-K/FlySkyRxFirmwareRssiMod).
 It mods binary dumps of the original firmware to include RSSI in the information forwarded to the FC but makes clear RSSI is already communicated by default to the TX.
 However, I can't find anything that indicates that the GT5 can display this information (or is in anyway aware of the RX that its bound to).

 Flysky aren't great at making the RX firmware available - however, they are available from the [GitHub FlySkyRxFirmware repo](https://github.com/povlhp/FlySkyRxFirmware) - most of the images have simply been extracted from RXs, including those for the X8B and X6B.
 I assume these images are the basis for the images that are modded by the FlySkyRxFirmwareRssiMod project.